csdavids519/SugarRush/readme.md

 ## UX

 The website was designed with UX in mind to create a very simple to navigate store, with fun and fun color selections resembling that of a candy store.
-Managers have use of the backend database where they can edit product details and other important data in a profecinal looking enviroment.
+Managers have use of the back end database where they can edit product details and other important data in a professional looking environment.

 ### Target Audience